BugExplorer/rails-crud/README.md

 Here you can add/read/update/delete articles and posts + images and comments.

-In this project I've used nice features, like Postgres hashes and arrays.
-Also STI, polymorphic associations, carrierwave, etc.
+In this project I've used nice features, like Postgres hashes and arrays, STI, polymorphic associations, carrierwave, and etc.

 ` Don't forget to configure db (PostgreSQL)`

 Before you start, you can run

 `rake populate:tags`

 `rake populate:articles`